AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Evaluations

 \subsection{Evaluation by Human Feedback}

 To evaluate the effectiveness of listing descriptions generated by different models, we draw inspiration from ChatArena~\citep{zheng2023judging} and conduct an online survey to collect pairwise human feedback comparing different models' outputs.
-In summary, systematic evaluation by human feedback shows that our \agentname clearly outperforms human experts and other model variants, measured by standard Elo ratings \citep{elo1967proposed}.
+In summary, systematic evaluation by human feedback shows that our \agentname receives higher preference ratings than human experts and other model variants in our benchmark, measured by standard Elo ratings \citep{elo1967proposed}.
 Below, we detail the design of our user survey platform, baseline setup, and evaluation metrics, followed by a report on the human evaluation results.

-\textbf{Quality Assurance}\quad We focus on the major US city \emph{Chicago} with a highly active housing market.
+\textbf{Quality Assurance}\quad We focus on the major US city \emph{Chicago}\footnote{Chicago has been established by various economic and sociological literature~\citep{levitt2008market, sampson2012great, grabinsky2015most} as a rigorous proxy for broader American urban mechanics.
+Also, Chicago has a diverse set of listings, compared to major cities in the US, that can reliably test our models’ performance across various scenarios.
+See \cref{app: diversity_of_chicago} for more analysis.} with a highly active housing market.
 We recruit about 100 participants from the popular \emph{Prolific} platform for human-subject experiments, selecting in-state residents familiar with Chicago's housing market and curating approximately 1,000 listings of varied sizes and price ranges.
 Each human subject is tasked with comparing 10 pairs of house descriptions.
 During each comparison, the human subject sees pictures and all basic information about a house, and then faces two listing descriptions without knowing what methods (human realtor or AI agents) generate them, and is asked to choose which description is preferred, and by how much (see Appendix \ref{app: comparison-interface} for details).
 Notably, \agentname generates personalized descriptions on the fly for each human subject, based on their preferences elicited while they join the survey (see Appendix \ref{app: preference-interface} for details).

 To ensure feedback quality, we implement several measures: (1) \textit{Screening tests} to confirm participants can extract information from listings and follow specific home search motives (See \cref{app: screening-interface} for details); (2) \textit{Attention checks} using pairs of nearly identical descriptions to ensure participants carefully compare and identify differences; (3) \textit{Control experiments} where participants compare human-written, engaging descriptions against LLM-generated descriptions intentionally prompted to be plain and unappealing, verifying their ability to favor high-quality descriptions; and (4) \textit{Incentives} on the platform, including bonus payments and requests for written reasoning behind choices, to encourage consistent, well-justified feedback.